3nsoft/ecma-nacl/README.md

  * Total segments length, is just that.
 It excludes header and other file elements.
  * Total segments length is encoded little-endian way into 5 bytes, allowing up to 2^40-1 bytes, or 1TB - 1byte.
- * Content length is equal to total segments length minus 16*s, where s is a total number of segments (16 bytes is poly's code length).
+ * Content length is equal to total segments length minus 16*n, where n is a total number of segments (16 bytes is poly's code length).

 Segment chain bytes look as following: